arandilopez/z-eves/README.md

 Neither I know why or for what you should use this shit... but let me tell you something...

 You maybe need to use it.
-If you (like me) are studying Software Engineering at UADY.
-You will be prompt to use this shit.
-Yes you will.
+If you (like me) are studying Software Engineering or any Computer Science related degree, you may be prompt to use this shit.
+Yes.

 This is a linux version (what I used to use) for z-eves.
 So, why linux? because Windows is a shit and with this z-eves shit the fucking shit is gonna happen... basically, z-eves close unexpectedly when you scroll.. yes, a shit... you cannot scroll when using z-eves on windows.
 So please, use linux.